WPCUG INFOLINE

 Advanced Level Workshops

 These are full "round-table" format sessions, with the leader functioning as a moderator, rather than a lecturer.
-These sessions include our programming sessions, such as the Visual Basic .

-The Workshop topics vary as the needs of our membership varies.
+The Workshop topics vary as the needs of our membership changes.
 Also, as our Workshop leaders are volunteers, we can offer only those Workshops for which we can find a leader!
 We have been fortunate to have attracted an outstanding group of talented leaders.

-For Workshop schedules see the calendar
+For Workshop schedules & locations see the calendar

 Beginner Level Workshops

-Moderator: George Hammer
+George Hammer

 hammerg@hotmail.com